teamtaheny1/new-tabs/readme.md

 ## ✨ Features

-- **🎨 Dynamic Wallpapers** - Rotating collection of beautiful wallpapers from dark and nature themes
+- **🎨 Dynamic Wallpapers** - Rotating collection of beautiful wallpapers from customizable folders
+- **🖼️ Wallpaper Manager** - Create folders, upload, and delete wallpaper images directly from the UI
 - **🔗 Quick Access Shortcuts** - Add, edit, and organize your favorite websites
 - **⏰ Live Clock & Date** - Always know the current time at a glance
 - **🎯 Drag & Drop** - Reorder shortcuts with intuitive drag-and-drop